Hitachi and YANMAR Begin Collaboration on Distributed Generation Business

-Hitachi, Ltd. and Yanmar Energy System Co., Ltd. (→YES) have teamed up for the development of distributed generation systems to power small-to-mid size factories, public facilities, and businesses.
-The system package was released June 2, 2014.
+Hitachi, Ltd. and Yanmar Energy System Co., Ltd. (YES) have formed a partnership for the development of distributed generation systems that are able to power small-to-midsize factories, public facilities and businesses.

-The system utilizes YES’s “micro cogeneration” technology and Hitachi’s newly-developed linked control mechanism “micro grid control system”.
-Allowing for more efficient energy control and generation, the system is effective in lowering energy costs and CO2 emissions during peak usage times, and contributes to a business continuity plan by providing a self-powered system during times of power shortages and cuts.
+The new system, which was first released on June 2, utilizes YES’ micro-cogeneration technology and Hitachi’s newly-developed micro grid control system.
+The system allows for more efficient energy control and generation, and is effective in lowering energy costs and CO2 emissions during peak usage times.
+The system also contributes to businesses’ continuity plans by acting as a self-powered system during power outages.

-YES has sold its “micro cogeneration” generators since 1998.
-The generators reduce heat loss by utilizing the residual heat produced by gas engine generators to provide energy for water heating and climate control.
-The micro cogeneration system is fitted with a highly efficient engine that employs gas heat pump air-conditioning.
+YES has been selling micro-cogeneration units since 1998.
+These units reduce heat loss by utilizing the residual heat produced by gas engine generators to provide energy for water heating and climate control.
+The micro-cogeneration system is fitted with a highly efficient engine that employs gas heat pump air-conditioning.
 It boasts a simplified installation process and a long maintenance interval of 10,000 hours.
-Over 6,800 units have been provided to various establishments, including health and welfare facilities, factories, restaurants, etc., allowing YES to secure a large share of the small-size gas engine market in Japan.
+Over 6,800 units have been installed to date in various establishments, including health and welfare facilities, factories, restaurants and more, allowing YES to secure a large share of the small-size gas engine market in Japan.

-Hitachi has worked for several decades to create a smart grid that offers power from various sources, such as solar, wind, and battery.
-It has researched technology for a grid control system that commands entire distributed generation energy systems for many years, and the result is the reliable and effective “micro grid control system”.
+Hitachi has worked for several decades to create a smart grid that offers power from various sources such as solar, wind and battery.
+Its new micro grid control system is the product of this technological research for a grid control system that commands entire distributed generation energy systems.

-As the market for dispersed generation energy systems is expected to grow rapidly in the near future, both Hitachi and YES will continue to work together and utilize each company’s strengths to expand the sales of this new system package.
+As the market for dispersed generation energy systems continues to grow, both Hitachi and YES will continue to work together and utilize each company’s strengths to expand the sales of this new system package.